Yuri-Rassokhin/BenchmarkBeholder/README.md

 # How it Works

 As we explore ping latency, we start from the fact that `ping` requires two parameters: URL of DNS provider and packet size.
 Therefore, our workload file `./workloads/ping_dns.json` should specify valid values of these parameters.
-For instance, it can be the following:
+For instance, it can be the following (except for my comments - JSON doesn't support them):
 ```jsonc
 {
         "workload": { 			// mandatory section: general configuration of the benchmark